-There are many ROBS benefits, one being that you can use your retirement funds to buy or finance a business you will have an involvement in.
-In fact, the ROBS solution is the only way to do this.
+There are many benefits of the ROBS (rollover for business startups) Solution, such as the ability to use your retirement funds to buy or finance a business you will have an involvement in.
+If you need more than $50,000 in funds, the ROBS solution is the only way to legally do this.

 How Does the ROBS Solution Work?